scuttlebutt-eu/important-documents/proposal-membership.md

     2. Performed >=10h of recognized volunteering work for the consortium over the last 12 months, beside voting and participation in meetings.
     3. Have attended at least 1 of the last 3 physical gatherings.

-If a member fails to maintain their active status by omitting to fulfill some of the criteria above, they become an “Inactive Member” for up to a year, and loose voting rights.
+If a member fails to maintain their active status by omitting to fulfill some of the criteria above, they become an “Inactive Member” for up to a year, and lose voting rights.
 An active member will contact them to understand why.
 The “Inactive Member” can then choose to: (1) fulfill the criteria to become “Active” again, or (2) become a “Past Member”.
 In the absence of answer, after one year of “Inactive” status, they automatically become “Past Members”. (see “Recognizing Past Members” below)

 ### Membership Split

 If some members stop vouching other members such that membership would split in disjoint groups:
  1. The largest group is the official consortium;
- 2. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open Collective.
+ 2. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open
+ .

 The other disjoint groups shall create new consortiums with different names.